Hive query isolation for scan-heavy, data-intensive queries on public clouds

 Use the following settings to control resource usage and costs:

 - Max Concurrent Isolated Queries sets the maximum number of queries that can spawn dedicated executor groups at one time.
 For example, if Max Concurrent Isolated Queries is set to 3 and a dedicated executor group is spawned for each data-intensive query, only 3 dedicated executor groups can be running at one time.
-If another data-intensive query is received, it must wait in a queue to execute.
+If another data-intensive query is received, it must wait in a queue to run.

 The scan size threshold for triggering the query isolation feature can be set with the